kovidgoyal/kitty/docs/kittens/custom.rst

 ``handle_result()`` function without first running the ``main()`` function.

 For example, here is a kitten that "zooms/unzooms" the current terminal window by switching to the stack layout or back to the previous layout.
+This is equivalent to the builtin :ref:`action-toggle_layout` action.

 Create a file in the kitty config folder, :file:`~/.config/kitty/zoom_toggle.py`